-Drilling and blasting is undertaken by specialist contractor Orica.
-A total of 39 blasts occurred during the reporting period.
+Drilling and blasting is undertaken by specialist contractor.
+A total of 35 blasts occurred during the reporting period.
 All blasts were fully monitored, and neighbours notified of the blasts as outlined in the Noise and Blast Monitoring Program.
 Results of the blast monitoring are provided in Section 6.7.

 Regular drilling and blasting will continue during the next 12 months as required to prepare quarry rock for removal to the crushing and processing plant.
 The information collected during blasting already undertaken will continue to be used to assist with the design of the regular blasting activities.
-The frequency of blasting may increase during the coming reporting period as the Gunlake Extension Project Development Consent allows for blasting twice per week.